Get

 Tibetan-Mastiff

-The Tibetan Mastiff is a giant furry canine that carries itself majestically with an adorable temperament.
-It makes up a good family pet and companion.
+The Tibetan Mastiff is a giant furry canine that carries itself majestically with a generally calm, independent temperament.
+It makes up a good family pet and companion in specific households, particularly with experienced dog owners who understand guardian breeds.
 But before deciding to purchase this dog breed, you must be well-versed in the costs associated with owning this breed.

 From a reputable breeder, you can expect the price of a Tibetan Mastiff puppy to range between $1,000 and $6,000, with the price rising significantly depending on the dog’s quality and traits.
-Bloodline, gender, markings, and age determine your final buying price.
+Bloodline, breeder reputation, gender, markings, and age can influence your final buying price.

 Before you offer a new home to this breed, let’s examine the typical costs, keeping in mind that the financial investment doesn’t end with the initial sale price.